nbeerten/nbeerten/README.md

 # Hai, I'm nbert.
-Developing websites; Languages:
-- Frontens: HTML/CSS (Custom or bootstrap)/JS (Vanilla)
-- PHP + MySQL on backend
+Developing websites using HTML+ CSS (Custom or bootstrap) + JS (Vanilla) and server side functionally using PHP + MySQL.